#1 in Sleep Product Research

 THE GOOD: In addition to their comfort potential, Essentia mattresses have no rubbery feel, are fairly easy to move on, and have few if any off gassing reports.

 THE BAD: Most models cost at least 30% more than many competing latex mattresses with similar specifications and owner satisfaction.
-Thickness may not be ideally suited for large / heavy persons.
-There is currently limited long-term consumer experience data available.
+Thickness may not be ideally suited for large / heavy people.
+There is currently only limited long-term owner experience data available.

 THE MATTRESS: Essentia (in business since 2006 and headquartered in Quebec, Canada) makes mid- to luxury-level latex mattresses.
-The seven Essentia models consist of 2-4 inches of "natural memory foam" over a natural dunlop latex core (or denim core in the Jeanius model).
+The seven Essentia models are eight-inches thick and consist of 1-5 inches of "natural memory foam" over a natural dunlop latex core (or denim core in the Grateful model).
 "Natural memory foam" is, in fact, a latex foam that is touted to combine the naturalness of latex with the comfort of memory foam.

-The Essentia mattress report below is based on at least 40 consumer reviews of models Jeanius, Classic Skinny, Classic 8, Energie Opus, Beausommet, Dormeuse and Unity.
+The Essentia mattress report below is based on at least 40 consumer reviews of models Grateful, Tatami, Classic 8, Energie Opus, Beausommet, Dormeuse, Dormeuse Fior and discontinued models.
 The data was gathered using an unbiased, accurate methodology.

 |Owner satisfaction||B||Essentia mattresses overall have 83% owner satisfaction. ( ) This rating is slightly better than average compared to latex mattresses overall and is well above average compared to all mattresses overall.

 |Durability / longevity||NA||Essentia was founded in 2006 and, as a result, long-term longevity data for the mattress is not plentiful.
 What data is available shows Essentia to have about an average lifespan compared to latex and memory foam mattresses overall and an above-average lifespan compared to all mattresses overall.|